 ← More about keyboards

 🔗 Link

 QMK code is embedded code written in C11, the 2011 standard of the C programming language, with nonstandard GNU extensions.
-You may run into some unfamiliar syntax even if you are otherwise versed in C/C++:
+You may run into some unfamiliar syntax even if you are otherwise well-versed in C/C++:

+← More about keyboards